AhmedSalih3d/SPHExample/README.md

 For an end-to-end GPU path (limited to `NoShifting`, `NoKernelOutput`, `NoMDBC`, `ArtificialViscosity`, and `LinearDensityDiffusion`), use `RunSimulationCUDA` from the `SPHCUDASimulation` module.
-This runs the StillWedge-style workflow on CUDA arrays and syncs particle data to the CPU only for output/logging.
+This runs the StillWedge-style workflow on CUDA arrays and builds neighbor lists on the CPU, then launches GPU neighbor loops (particle data is synced to the CPU only for neighbor-list construction and output/logging).

 ## Help